2020PB/police-brutality/reports/Oregon.md

 ### Police declare riot, fire pepper balls and tear gas | July 3rd

 Portland changed regulations so that police must declare a riot before using tear gas.
-Police did so and fired pepper balls and used tear gas against protestors.
+Police did so and fired pepper balls and used tear gas against protesters.
 One journalist was shoved by police.
 She states that she was released after she started shouting her Twitter handle.
 Police then retreated into the Justice Center.

 tags: shoot, pepper-ball, tackle, journalist, tear-gas, protester